DeveshGaonkar/Amazon_Sales_Dashboard/README.md

 Prerequisites
 Before using the Amazon Sales Dashboard, ensure that you have the following prerequisites:
 Power BI Desktop installed on your computer.
 You can download it from the official Power BI website (https://powerbi.microsoft.com/).
-A suitable dataset obtained from popular dataset-providing websites like Kaggle and others, which will serve as the data source for the dashboard.
+A suitable dataset is obtained from popular dataset-providing websites like Kaggle and others, which will serve as the data source for the dashboard.

 Installation
 &nbsp;&nbsp; 1.
 To install and set up the Amazon Sales Dashboard, follow these steps:
 &nbsp;&nbsp; 2.
-Download the dashboard files from the project repository on GitHub (provide the link to your GitHub repository).
+Download the dashboard files from the project repository on GitHub.
 &nbsp;&nbsp; 3.
 Extract the downloaded files to a local directory.
 &nbsp;&nbsp; 4.
 Open Power BI Desktop.
 &nbsp;&nbsp; 5.
 Click on "File" in the menu bar and select "Open" to browse for the extracted dashboard file (.pbix format).